3 Steps To Avoid Steamboat Springs Altitude Sickness

 There’s no doubt that Steamboat Springs is one of the coolest places on earth to live and play, but there are some things you need to prepare for, especially altitude sickness!

-Steamboat Springs altitude sits at a height of 6,700 feet above sea level.
-Furthermore , Steamboat Ski Resort and hiking trails can get to an elevation of 10,568 feet.
-As you ascend into the Rocky Mountains, the air up there becomes thinner with less oxygen than the air we breathe in our everyday lives.
+As you ascend into the Rocky Mountains in Steamboat Springs, the air up there becomes thinner with less oxygen than the air we breathe in our everyday lives.
 This makes it particularly difficult for those who are not used to the elevation, for some people that thin air can cause altitude sickness.

 It is often called Acute Mountain Sickness (AMS) because it occurs most frequently in mountainous areas like Steamboat Springs.
 Symptoms of altitude sickness include: